Panserraikos F.C.: History

 In 2008, Panserraikos managed to end a 16-year wait, gaining promotion to the Greek Super League.
 Managed by Giannis Papakostas, the club had been leading the Second Division table for the most part of the season, even securing a top-three spot with two games to spare – though they had narrowly escaped another relegation in the previous two seasons.

 On 4 March 2009, Panserraikos won a historic match against Panathinaikos in the Olympic Stadium in Athens for the Greek Cup quarter finals with a score of 3–2 after being up 3–0 for 71 minutes.
 The first match leg ended at a 0–0 score.
-This amazing result landed Panserraikos a spot in the final 4 of the Greek Cup where they played against AEK Athens for a spot in the finals.
+This result landed Panserraikos a spot in the final 4 of the Greek Cup where they played against AEK Athens for a spot in the finals.
 What made this result so special was that many starters for the team were either injured, or suspended.
 This was Panserraikos' first time in the semifinals of the Greek Cup.
 However, Panserraikos was relegated and played once again in the 2009–10 Beta Ethniki.
 After an indifferent start to their Beta Ethniki campaign, their season has now sparked into life after a surprise 3–1 win over giants Olympiakos in the Fourth Round of 2009–10 Greek Cup making it one of their bigger wins in recent history.

 Panserraikos finished 5th in 2009–10 Beta Ethniki, but took the 1st place in the play-offs and gained the promotion to the 2010–11 Super League.
 For one more season in Super League Panserraikos didn't escape the relegation to 2011–12 Football League.
 After a disappointing season, Panserraikos finished 7th in 2011–12 Football League, and played in Football League for the second consecutive season.
 Panserraikos finished 8th in 2012–13 Football League, but was relegated to the new amateur 3rd Greek Division due to financial problems, after the death of its chairman Petros Theodoridis and a controversial and unsuccessful attempt by his son Lazaros Theodoridis to sell the club to Russian investor Mr. Konstantin Vostrikov, a self-declared business tycoon who was claiming to construct a 10,000-seat stadium.
 Mr. Vostrikov's faults as president and CEO together with the amateur handlings of his associate Dimitris Troshkov (member of the board) are considered to be the main and only causes of the club's relegation to the amateur 3rd Greek Division.